nodatime/nodatime/www/unstable/userguide/offset-patterns.md

   Typical pattern text: `+HH:mm`
 - `s`: Short format, displaying information down to the hour.
   Typical pattern text: `+HH`
+- `L`: Long format without punctuation, displaying information down to the second.
+  Typical pattern text: `+HHmmss`
+- `M`: Medium format without punctuation, displaying information down to the minute.
+  Typical pattern text: `+HHmm`
+- `S`: Short format without punctuation, displaying information down to the minute.
+  Typical pattern text: `+HH` (so equivalent to `s` in many cases, but can vary by culture)
 - `g`: General pattern.
-Formatting depends on the value passed in:
-  - If the offset has seconds, the long format is used; otherwise
-  - If the offset has minutes, the medium format is used; otherwise
-  - The short format is used
+Formatting depends on the value passed in.
+If the offset has seconds, the long format is used; otherwise, if the offset has minutes, the medium format is used; otherwise the short format is used.
 When parsing, the other standard format patterns are tried one at a time.
 This is the default format pattern.
 - `G`: As `g`, but using `Z` for an offset of 0, as if it were Z-prefixed.
+(See below.)
+- `i`: As `g`, but using the colon-free formats (`L`, `M`, `S`)
+- `I`: As `i`, but using `Z` for an offset of 0, as if it were Z-prefixed.
 (See below.)

 Custom Patterns
 ---------------